Who should use this information sheet?

 What are the web developer’s obligations?

-· Website: be as clear and detailed as possible in the agreement about what you want the web developer to create.
+- Website: be as clear and detailed as possible in the agreement about what you want the web developer to create.
 You should specify what you want the website to do and what you want it to look like.

-· Timetable: you should set out a clear timetable for the web developer to comply with for the various stages including final delivery, testing (if applicable) and live date.
+- Timetable: you should set out a clear timetable for the web developer to comply with for the various stages including final delivery, testing (if applicable) and live date.
 If the web developer causes a delay or is unable to deliver, what should your options be under the agreement?
 One option may be to withhold money until the web developer continues or completes the development work.
-Another option might be to terminate the agreement (see below) but this generally means that the web developer will not complete your website and you will need to spend more time and money with a new website developer coming up to speed on the project.
+Another option might be to terminate the agreement (see below) but this generally means that the web developer will not complete your website and you will need to spend more time and money with a new web developer coming up to speed on the project.

-· Confidentiality: if your plan to launch the website is confidential, or you have other confidential information you need to share with the web developer, you should require that the web developer promises to keep that information confidential, not share it with anyone else and only use it for the purpose of developing the website for you.
-Please refer to Arts Law’s information sheet on “Confidential Information - Protecting Your Ideas” for more information as well as a sample confidentiality agreement.
+- Confidentiality: if your plan to launch the website is confidential, or you have other confidential information you need to share with the web developer, you should require that the web developer promises to keep that information confidential, not share it with anyone else and only use it for the purpose of developing the website for you.
+See the Arts Law’s information sheet on “Protecting your ideas” for more information as well as a sample confidentiality agreement.

-· Deliverables: make sure the agreement is clear as to what ‘deliverables’ the web developer must provide to you for you to operate the website, as well as any technical requirements that you may need from a web host (should the requirement to change hosts arise).
+- Deliverables: make sure the agreement is clear as to what ‘deliverables’ the web developer must provide to you for you to operate the website, as well as any technical requirements that you may need from a web host (should the requirement to change hosts arise).

-· Code: you should ask the web developer to provide you with a copy of all website code created for each stage so that if you need to get another web developer to complete the project you have the information they require.
+- Code: you should ask the web developer to provide you with a copy of all website code created for each stage so that if you need to get another web developer to complete the project you have the information they require.

-· Source code: the agreementshould also cover whether the web developer is giving you the source code (the “human readable” code) and related materials.
+- Source code: the agreement should also cover whether the web developer is giving you the source code (the “human readable” code) and related materials.
 If the web developer does not agree to give the source code, you should require the web developer to put the source code and materials in escrow for you to be held by an independent third party escrow agent.
 This will enable you to access the source code if the developer fails to support the website or becomes insolvent.
 If you do not have the source code and you cannot access it, it may be difficult to support the website without the web developer.

 Rights in the website